SEARK All Hazards

 facility, i.e., friend, family member.

-The Security Office and SEARK employees are prohibited from providing transportation to
+The Department of Public Safety (DPS) and SEARK employees are prohibited from providing transportation to

 anyone in crisis.

 The Vice President for Student Affairs Office (Welcome Center Rm.
 842) is responsible for accepting and delivering valid emergency messages to students, faculty and staff.
 The procedure is as follows: